jvaugha3038/IntermediateCAD/README.md

 ![image](https://user-images.githubusercontent.com/112961338/197531505-3f9b8089-c328-4d09-b739-b24791e89d8a.png)

 ### Reflection
 This assignment was somewhat troubling.
 At face value, it seemed very difficult, as there was no real place to start building.
 I eventually started with defining the 3 variables, and getting the rough shape of it down.
 Once I got started, it became much simpler, until I got to the holes on the ends of the swing arm.
 I had no idea how to constrain them, but it involved some math using numbers that were in different drawings.
 At step 2, I changed the variables, and the mass of the part ended up being about 200 to 300 grams off.
 I had apparently set a dimension to a variable even though it shouldn't have been.
-I feel like every problem I encountered here could have been easily avoided.
+I feel like every problem I encountered here could have been easily avoided by constraining more things instead of dimensioning them.

 ## `Multi_Part_Studio`
 https://cvilleschools.onshape.com/documents/de64864c6a0de0a6e3bc3e4c/w/8ea04ec4c563de9c9d1e7312/e/638e335bde7714d4ae13754b